What is China's Huawei Technologies and why is it controversial?

 But suspicions persist.
 Concern now centers on the deployment of fifth-generation (5G) mobile networks, where Huawei is at the cutting edge.
 A new law in China requiring any domestic firm to assist the government when asked has also stoked concern.

 The U.S. government has taken a series of steps to block the firm from U.S. markets, including banning government purchases of Huawei gear and denying government help to any carrier that uses Huawei equipment.
-Top carriers Verizon Communications and AT&T pulled out of deals to distribute Huawei smartphones earlier this year.
+Top carriers Verizon Communications (VZ.N) and AT&T (T.N) pulled out of deals to distribute Huawei smartphones earlier this year.

 Most countries, even close U.S. allies such as Canada, Britain and Germany, have not made any moves against Huawei, arguing they have sufficient procedures to test equipment for security.
 But Australia and New Zealand recently banned Huawei from building 5G networks, and there are indications that other countries including Germany are revisiting the issue.